goldingn/linear_models_workshop/README.md

 Below you will find the planned schedule for the day, instructions on installing required software, and links to data and worksheets.

+Here's a link to the data you'll be using: [ [link](https://www.dropbox.com/sh/niaieenm5nacycq/AAAIyX9fQH7bnnXvTvkwkGdta?dl=0) ]

 ### Schedule

 ##### 09.00-10.45 **Linear models**